-We are also conducting the ALD-103 study, an observational study of subjects with CALD treated by allogeneic HSCT.
+We are also conducting the ALD-103 study, an observational prospective and retrospective data collection study of 60 subjects with CALD \leq 17 years of age who received allogeneic HSCT.
 This study is ongoing and designed to collect efficacy and safety outcomes data in subjects who have undergone allogeneic HSCT in a period that is contemporaneous with the Starbeam Study.
 We anticipate that our Lenti-D product candidate safety and efficacy will be evaluated by the FDA and EMA in light of the data collected in the Starbeam Study in conjunction with our retrospective observational ALD-101 study and our retrospective and prospective observational ALD-103 study.